wuyang1002431655/tango_with_django_19/manuscript/chapter-deployment.md

 	virtualenvwrapper.user_scripts creating /home/rangodemo/.virtualenvs/rango/bin/postactivate
 	virtualenvwrapper.user_scripts creating /home/rangodemo/.virtualenvs/rango/bin/get_env_details

-This process will take a little while to complete, after which you will be presented with a slightly different prompt.
+Note in the example above, the PythonAnywhere username used is `rangodemo` - this will be replaced with your own username.
+The process of creating the virtual environment will take a little while to complete, after which you will be presented with a slightly different prompt.

 {lang="text",linenos=off}
 	(rango)13:40 ~ $

-Note the inclusion of `(rango)` compared to your previous command prompt.
-This signifies that we have activated the `rango` virtual environment, so any package installations will be done within that environment, leaving the wider system setup alone.
+Note the inclusion of `(rango)` compared to the previous command prompt.
+This signifies that the `rango` virtual environment has been activated, so any package installations will be done within that virtual environment, leaving the wider system setup alone.
 If you issue the command `ls -la`, you will see that a directory called `.virtualenvs` has been created.
 This is the directory in which all of your virtual environments and associated packages will be stored.
 To confirm the setup, issue the command `which pip`.
 This will print the location in which the active `pip` binary is located - hopefully within `.virtualenvs` and `rango`, as shown in the example below.

 {lang="text",linenos=off}
 	/home/<username>/.virtualenvs/test/bin/pip

 To see what packages are already installed, enter `pip list`.
 Now we can customise the virtual environment by installing the required packages for our Rango application.
-Install all the required packages:
+Install all the required packages, by issuing the following commands.

 {lang="text",linenos=off}
 	$ pip install -U django==1.9.5